A large new global study published in The Lancet medical journal has confirmed that there is no safe level of alcohol consumption.

 The Global Burden of Disease study looked at levels of alcohol use and its health effects in 195 countries, including the UK, between 1990 and 2016.
 Analysing data from 15 to 95-year-olds, the researchers compared people who did not drink at all with those who had one alcoholic drink a day.

-They found that out of 100,000 non-drinkers, 914 would develop an alcohol-related health problem such as cancer or suffer an injury.
+The researchers found that out of 100,000 non-drinkers, 914 would develop an alcohol-related health problem such as cancer or suffer an injury.
 But an extra four people would be affected if they drank one alcoholic drink a day.
 With many people drinking excessively and regularly then might be a wise time to think about how your alcohol consumption is damaging your liver.
 You may find it is the perfect time to engage in a liver detox.

 For people who had two alcoholic drinks a day, 63 more developed a condition within a year and for those who consumed five drinks every day, there was an increase of 338 people, who developed a health problem.
 Is it time to quit now before you find yourself suffering the problems of the alcohol sobriety timeline, yes, yes it is!